darrida/pykeypass/README.md

     - Moved storage of configuration information to a ".pykeypass" folder in the home directory
     - Rewrote all install, uninstall, and Keepass entry setup processes to make it more straightforward and handle errors much more effectively (including a large number of responses that help the user setup things up correctly).
     - Requires much less understanding of the tool in order to use it.

+## Next steps

+- [ ] Clean up functions in pykeypass.py and move much of the internal logical to another imported file so that it's easilier to follow the logic in the Click CLI commands.